 At some point, I stopped feeling steady.

-I didn't say it out loud.
+I did not say it out loud.

-I didn't label it.
+I did not label it.

 I just adapted.